 \subsection{Structure Learning}

+\review{Let $\textbf{X} = \{X_1,...\,, X_n\}$ be a set of random variables represented as nodes on a graph $\mathcal{G}$.
+All the nodes with an outgoing edge directed towards a variable $X$ in the graph constitute the parent set $\textrm{Pa}(X)$ of $X$.
+A BN \citep{bnop, probabilistic} is defined as a pair $\langle \mathcal{G}, P \rangle$ of a DAG $\mathcal{G}$ and a joint probability distribution $P$, where $P$ factorizes according to $\mathcal{G}$ into a product of conditional probability distributions of each node given its parents:

+If the graph $\mathcal{G}$ reflects all and only the conditional independence relationships holding in the distribution $P$, then we say that $P$ and $\mathcal{G}$ are faithful to each other.}

 Structure learning in BNs refers to the task of estimating their underlying graph $\mathcal{G}$ from a collection of observed realizations of the random vector $\textbf{X} = \{X_1,...\,, X_n\}$.
-The number of all possible DAGs grows super-exponentially with the number of nodes $n$ \citep{robinson}, and \cite{nph} shows that the problem of recovering the network structure from observational data is NP-hard, possibly also due to the acyclicity constraint.
-Given its practical relevance and the computational challenge, structure learning of Bayesian networks has attracted renewed interest with new algorithms in continuous development.
-For a comparative study and an overview of well-established algorithms and some more recent implementations, we refer the reader to \cite{larges} and \cite{benchpress}.
+The number of all possible DAGs grows super-exponentially with the number of nodes $n$ \citep{robinson}, and the problem of recovering the network structure from observational data is NP-hard \citep{chickering2004large}, possibly also due to the acyclicity constraint.
+Given its practical relevance and the computational challenge, structure learning of Bayesian networks continues to attract interest, with new algorithms constantly developed.
+For a comparative study and overview of well-established algorithms and some more recent implementations, we refer the reader to \cite{larges} and \cite{benchpress}.

-The algorithms for structure learning of BNs fall under two main categories: constraint-based or score-based.
+The algorithms for structure learning of BNs fall under two main categories: constraint- or score-based.
 Constraint-based methods employ conditional independence tests to determine the presence or absence of an edge between each pair of nodes in the network structure.
-Score-based methods assign a global score to each network to quantify their overall ability to describe the data and search the space of all structures to find high scoring networks.
-In this work we focus on constraint-based methods.
+Score-based methods assign a global score to each network to quantify their overall ability to describe the data and search the space of all structures to find high-scoring networks.
+In this work, we focus on constraint-based methods.

 Since a DAG entails a set of conditional independence relationships \citep{vstruc}, it is possible to at least partially learn the graphical structure by estimating the conditional independencies holding between elements of $\textbf{X}$ from a collection of its observed realizations.
-However, different graphical structures can describe an identical set of conditional independence relations, since the same joint distribution $P$ may factorize according to different DAGs.
-Such a set of DAGs form a Markov equivalence class, and in practice the underlying graph of a BN is only identifiable up to its equivalence class.
+However, different DAGs can encode identical sets of conditional independence relations since the same joint distribution $P$ may factorize according to different DAGs.
+Such a set of DAGs form a Markov equivalence class, and in practice, the underlying graph of a BN is only identifiable up to its equivalence class.